Ameba-AIoT/ameba-arduino-doc/source/amebapro2/API_Documents/BLE/Class BLEClient.rst

 NA

 .. note :: The client ID is used when calling internal GATT client API.

-    “BLEClient.h” must be included to use the class function.
+"BLEClient.h" must be included to use the class function.

 **BLEClient::setDisconnectCallback**
 ------------------------------------